WSure00/face_unlock/README.md

 # face_unlock
-use face recognition to unlock pc (test in ubuntu)
+use face recognition to unlock pc (test on ubuntu)